Richemont to buy U.S. luxury firm Peter Millar

-ZURICH (Reuters) - Swiss-listed firm Richemont CFR.VX said on Friday it had clinched a deal to buy U.S. luxury apparel business Peter Millar for an undisclosed sum.
+ZURICH, Sept 21 (Reuters) - Swiss-listed firm Richemont said on Friday it had clinched a deal to buy U.S. luxury apparel business Peter Millar for an undisclosed sum.

 Richemont, which owns jewellers Cartier and Van Cleef&Arpels, said the deal was expected to close in October and would have no material impact on its consolidated net assets or its operating result for the year ending in March.